jamesmosier/TrailFinder/README.md

 Currently, Trail Finder uses very basic technologies.
 It is written in Javascript/jQuery, HTML5, and CSS3.
 It queries data from Google Fusion Tables to populate the map and list of locations.
 There is a Legacy folder that contains old code that either didn't work or was deprecated.
 The main folder structure contains the root (i.e. index.html) and three folders: CSS, JS, & img.

+THere is also a folder named "Trailfinder" which contains the Phonegap code/framework with a working version of Trailfinder int it.

 Google Fusion Table setup
 -------------------------